 Privacy Policy

-2. Please read these terms of use carefully before you start to use https://www.trust.org/ (our website), as these will apply to your use of our website.
-We reserve the right to amend these terms and conditions from time to time.
+2. Please read this privacy policy carefully before you start to use https://www.trust.org/ (our website), as it sets out how and why we process your personal data, and what to expect from us.
+We reserve the right to amend this privacy policy from time to time.

 3. We take your privacy very seriously and we ask that you read this Privacy Policy carefully as it contains important information on:

-3. What we do with your data, and
+• What we do with your data; and

 In case of any questions regarding our privacy practices, if you would like to execute your rights or would like to submit a complaint, please contact [email protected].
 You may also use the form available on our website to reach out to us with any questions, concerns or comments.